-How to care for your print
+How to frame and care for your print

 Although all Mike's prints are created to a high standard, printed onto archival, exhibition-standard paper with the best quality pigment inks for long-lasting quality, no artwork is completely invulnerable to inadvertent damage or long-term natural effects.